-The following describes in further detail each of these reserves:
+Following describes in further detail each of these reserves:

-- General Fund Reserves for Contingencies: Reserves for Contingencies should be used for one-time expenditures that do not exceed \$100,000.
+- Reserves for Contingencies should be used for one-time expenditures that do not exceed \$100,000.
 The reserve shall be established at 0.5% of the total General Fund's operating budget less reserves, transfers, debt and grants.
-For clarification, the operating budget does not include any capital expenditures for reserve calculations.
 The Board, as needed, should use these reserves for reallocation during the year to provide for small increases in service, delivery costs and unanticipated needs of a nonrecurring nature that may arise throughout the year.
 While these funds are intended to cover unanticipated budget issues, it is in no way intended to cover poor departmental management of appropriated funds.
 Use of the Reserves will be by simple majority of the Board in an amount up to \$25,000 and any amount needed to cover costs associated with Federal and/or State mandates.
-Any amount over \$25,000 must be approved by a supermajority of the Board.

-- General Fund Emergency Reserve: The County will establish a General Fund Emergency Reserve for those cases where expenditures are in excess of \$100,000 and the use of such funds are for one-time emergency expenditures (i.e. hurricanes).
-The reserve shall be established at 3.5% of the total General Fund's operating budget in any one year less reserves, transfers, debt and grants and will only be used if approved by a supermajority vote by the Board of County Commissioners.
-For clarification, the operating budget does not include any capital expenditures for reserve calculations. - General Fund Stabilization Reserve: The County will establish a General Fund Stabilization Reserve for those cases where expenditures are in excess of \$100,000 and the use of such funds are for one-time loss of a major revenue source and/or a severe downturn in the local economy.
+Any amount over \$25,000 must be approved by a supermajority of the Board. - The County will establish a General Fund Emergency Reserve for those cases where expenditures are in excess of \$100,000 and the use of such funds are for one-time emergency expenditures (i.e. hurricanes).
+The reserve shall be established at 3.5% of the total General Fund's operating budget in any one year less reserves, transfers, debt and grants and will only be used if approved by a supermajority vote by the Board of County Commissioners. - The County will establish a General Fund Stabilization Reserve for those cases where expenditures are in excess of \$100,000 and the use of such funds are for one-time loss of a major revenue source and/or a severe downturn in the local economy.
 The reserve shall be established at 3.5% of the total General Fund's operating budget in any one year less reserves, transfers, debt and grants and will be used if approved by a supermajority vote by the Board of County Commissioners.
-For clarification, the operating budget does not include any capital expenditures for reserve calculations.
-To maintain Hernando County's financial stability, it is imperative that sufficient reserves be established to carry the County through in financial downturn or emergency. - Reserve for Cash Forward: As with many counties, Hernando County relies heavily on Ad Valorem Taxes to fund its General Fund.
+In an effort to maintain Hernando County's financial stability, it is imperative that sufficient reserves be established to carry the County through in financial downturn or emergency. - As with many counties, Hernando County relies heavily on Ad Valorem Taxes to fund its General Fund.
 These funds are not substantially collected until after December 1st.
 A Reserve for Cash Forward will be budgeted in any fund that requires monies to be carried forward into the following year to support operations until sufficient current revenues are received.
-The General Fund will maintain a minimum of 11% of the total operating budget in any one fiscal year less reserves, transfers, debt and grants for this reserve.
-For clarification, the operating budget does not include any capital expenditures for reserve calculations. - Insurance reserves will be established at a level consistent with purchased insurance policies, adequately indemnify the County, and its officers and employees against loss. - Additional reserves may be set aside to cover specific expenditures, where the probability of the expenditure is sufficient to plan for, but estimated costs are unknown (i.e., legal cases). - Appropriations from a reserve for future construction and improvement may be made only by resolution of the Board for the purpose, or purposes, for which the reserve was made.

-- Balance forward is used to fund reserves.
+The General Fund will maintain a minimum of 11% of the total operating budget in any one fiscal year less reserves, transfers, debt and grants for this reserve. - Insurance reserves will be established at a level consistent with purchased insurance policies, adequately indemnify the County, and its officers and employees against loss.

+- Additional reserves may be set aside to cover specific expenditures, where the probability of the expenditure is sufficient to plan for, but estimated costs are unknown (i.e., legal cases). - Appropriations from a reserve for future construction and improvement may be made only by resolution of the Board for the purpose or purposes for which the reserve was made. - Balance forward is used to fund reserves.
 If reserves needed exceed balance forward, expense budgets will need to be reduced.
 If balance forward exceeds reserves needed, the Board will determine how the one-time remaining funds are to be used.

-Reserve Replacement Policy
+Reserve Replacement Policy.